The Great Evergreen/JEFFCO Assessment Heist

 2. Make no mistake, the Colorado Department of Local Affairs is not a friend of the residential property owner.
 Rather, it is an advocate for the health and well being of the Special Districts.

-Status : The case in Federal District Court Awaits a Court ruling on Motion To Dismiss.
+Status : The case in Federal Appeals Court Awaits a Court ruling on appeal of Motion To Dismiss.

 Return to Evergreen Safety Watch Front Page ==>